eGain/egain-ios-messaging/readme.md

 7. Drag the eGainChat from the Frameworks folder and move it to the project folder as shown below
   <img width="1440" alt="Screen Shot 2021-11-04 at 7 53 24 PM" src="https://user-images.githubusercontent.com/94654299/151060214-b0e5a2b8-0cb0-4168-aad7-eb94905a04ac.png">

-8. Select Project → Targets → Build Settings → Search for "Framework Search Path"
+8. Select `Project → Targets → Build Settings → Search` for "Framework Search Path"
-9. Add $(PROJECT_DIR) and choose Recursive option
+9. Add `$(PROJECT_DIR)` and choose Recursive option

-10. eGainChatSDK is now ready to be used in the project
+### Next Steps: Continue the installation with the Configure SDK step.